 This course will offer graduate students the opportunity to read, under the guidance of senior research faculty, seminal research in the field of information systems.
 The expectation is that students will find this course an effective vehicle to develop broad and deep knowledge of their field of study upon which they can develop a research program and thesis.
-1 Credit its application to real-world business and technology projects.
-The course will cover project, program and portfolio management concepts enabling students to understand the role of sponsors, managers and experts in the project management process.
-Antirequisites: MT8205, MT8206.
+1 Credit resource section highlights principles of social psychology as they relate to how people interact in organizations, and small groups.
+The section on operations and management information systems shows how organizations use technologies.
+The quality unit shows how it is fostered in manufacturing and services.
+The marketing module introduces the first principles of this function.
+There is also a lecture introducing the unique aspects of entrepreneurship and small business.
+Antirequisite: MT8205, MT8206.
 1 Credit